This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-Looking for more chicken breast recipes?
-Try our single serving Chicken Parmesan, single serving Chicken Cordon Bleu, single serving Chicken Caprese, or single serving Jerk Chicken.
+Looking for more chicken recipes for one?
+Try our single serving Chicken Parmesan, single serving Chicken Cordon Bleu, small King Ranch Chicken Casserole, single serving Chicken Caprese, or single serving Jerk Chicken.

 If you have any ingredients leftover from this easy oven baked chicken breast recipe, check out our Leftover Ingredients Recipe Finder.